Katong Park: Before the park

 Fort Tanjong Katong, one of the oldest military forts built by the formal British Colonial Government of Singapore, once stood at the location of where Katong Park currently stands.
 It was built in 1879 to as part of a series of defensive batteries and fortifications along the southern coast of Singapore to defend against Russian invaders.
-Fort Road is named after said fort.

 Swimmers were said to have came by sampan from Johnston’s Pier to bathe off the military pier off Katong Fort.

 The fort was abandoned and buried in 1901 due to its poor structural design and remoteness.
 It was rediscovered twice, once in 1950 and again in 2001.
 Although they had known of the fort’s existence in 1950, it was only during improvement works in the park that the actual walls were discovered.
 One of the gun turrets was scooped out and turned into a toddler’s sandpit and there had been plans to outline the top of the walls but it was not carried out.